Commonly asked questions about Private Yoga Therapy

 How many sessions will I need?

 This really depends on your reasons and goals for seeking yoga therapy.
 Some students are working on an issue that is relatively short-term (such as injury rehabilitation), whilst others might be managing a longer-term health condition, such as diabetes or arthritis.
-Either way, the goal of yoga therapy is to give you the knowledge, confidence and tools to take your health and wellbeing into your own hands.
+As part of the Initial Consultation session we will discuss the quantity and frequency of sessions that will give you the knowledge, confidence and tools to take your health and well-being into your own hands.

 Is there an expiration date on the class packs?